We love Vancouver! Now that that’s out of the way.

 Run through the misters at Roundhouse Community Center in Yaletown

 Take a boat ride in search of Orcas – many tours leave from Steveston, about 40min south of the city.
-If you’re visiting British Columbia with kids, this has to be on your itinerary!
+If you’re visiting British Columbia with kids, this has to be on your Vancouver itinerary!

 Ride a gondola, eat breakfast with grizzly bears and watch a lumberjack show on Grouse Mountain